 The principle that makes the cognitive behavioural approach such a success is the idea that if you explain to someone the underlying mechanism of their behaviours, it provides them with a pathway to identifying and correcting maladaptive habits.

 So we start with a short film telling a small story.

 ‘When you first learned to drive, reversing required a major dose of concentration, and for good reason: it involves peering into the rearview and side mirrors and checking for obstacles, putting your foot on the brake, moving the gearshift into reverse, removing your foot from the brake, estimating the distance between the garage and street while keeping the wheels aligned, calculating how images in the mirror translate into actual distances, all while applying differing amounts of pressure to the gas pedal and brake.

 ‘Now, you perform that series of actions everytime you pull into the street without thinking very much.’

-Apply the concepts around Kahneman’s dual-process theory to explain automatic and conscious processing.
+Apply the concepts around Kahneman’s Systems 1&2 theory to explain automatic and conscious processing.
 Use Charles Duhigg’s words above to set the limits and the tone of the narrative; simplified language and a focus on reversing a car.
 Avoid names or arcane psychological terms.
 Minimal use of numbers and statistics, except for ‘1’ and ‘2’.
 The visuals should complement the simple narrative with technical animatics and metaphorical imagery.